+N.B.

-N.B. you can make a normal hip look abnormal but you can't make an abnormal hip look normal.
+- you can make a normal hip look abnormal but you can't make an abnormal hip look normal - femoral head ossification can be seen anywhere between 2 and 8 months.

 Refer to textbooks/published articles for diagrams of the angles referred to above.